Sesimbra fishing harbour and bay from the clifftops - Sesimbra

 This Month

-Costa Nossa leads Sesimbra this month — 4.9★ from 56 reviews, 3 months on the list.
-Biggest climber: O Batel, up 5 places.
-1 new entry this month.
+Costa Nossa leads Sesimbra this month — 4.9★ from 63 reviews, 4 months on the list.
+Biggest climber: Marisqueira Modesto, up 4 places.
 19 independent venues ranked from live Google review data — no editorial picks, no paid placements.

 Rankings updated monthly based on composite scoring methodology · Only positive movements shown — every venue here is winning